Table

 Example:

-• Data structure includes many visual elements.
+• The data structure includes many visual elements.

 Tables on mobile